 ‘Dancing with Ancestors’ is a multi-media, immersive installation exploring six core memories from my mother’s childhood.
-It is scheduled to open in the Spring of 2026 with the first memory, ‘Waiting for Father Part I’.
+The first memory, ‘Waiting for Father’, is scheduled to open in the Spring of 2026.
 The slides below provide a glimpse of what is to come.

 Sign up below to receive the latest information on dates and venue.